WriteTech-Hub/wth-write-a-thon/submissions/Multi-currency_wallet_transfer - Queendoline_Akpan/setup.md

 ## 3. Set Up Your Development Environment

-You'll need `axios` to make HTTP requests in JavaScript.
+You'll need a library or tool to make HTTP requests in JavaScript.
+While we are using `axios` for the code samples in this  [tutorial](/submissions/Multi-currency_wallet_transfer%20-%20Queendoline_Akpan/tutorial.md)
+, you can use any other HTTP client you prefer (e.g., the browser's `fetch` API).

 - **Install Axios**: Open your terminal or command prompt.
 - Navigate to your project directory.
 - Run the following command to install the axios library:
   ```bash
   npm install axios

 ## 4. Configure Your Authentication

 Your API Key needs to be included in the headers of your API requests for successful authentication.